-The recent Annual Scottish Hydrogen & Fuel Cell Conference, which took place in Dundee, highlighted the substantial progress being made in relation to the deployment of hydrogen and fuel cells.
-It also underlined the importance of NEL’s on-going focus on this technology sector.
+The recent Annual Scottish Hydrogen & Fuel Cell Conference, which took place in Dundee, highlighted the substantial progress being made by industry in relation to the deployment of hydrogen and fuel cells.
+It also underlined the importance of TUV SUD NEL’s on-going focus on this technology sector.

 “Our interest in this area aligns with the UK government’s Industrial Strategy,” adds Marc.
 “We participated in the conference to get a better understanding of the challenges and opportunities involved.
 It also provided a great opportunity to catch up with old contacts in this field and to make new ones.”